Jayden Higgins: Professional career

+2025

-Higgins was in the second round, selected with the 34th pick in the 2025 NFL draft by the Houston Texans.
+Higgins was drafted in the second round, selected with the 34th pick in the 2025 NFL draft by the Houston Texans.

-In Week 4 against the Tennessee Titans, Higgins caught his first touchdown, a 24-yarder from C.J.
-Stroud in the 26-0 victory.
+In Week 4 against the Tennessee Titans, Higgins caught his first touchdown, a 24-yarder from C. J. Stroud in a 26–0 victory.
+He had 41 receptions for 525 yards and six touchdowns during his 2025 rookie season.

+2026

+On August 19, 2026, it was announced that Higgins had suffered a torn ACL the day before during a joint practice with the Las Vegas Raiders and ruled out for the season.